 Sift the Gum Tragacanth/Tylose and the cornflour/cornstarch together and add slowly to the mix.

-Turn the mixer to a slow speed and mix all together until the ingredients are combined, scraping down the sides of the bowl as required.
+Turn the mixer to a slow speed and mix until the ingredients are combined, scraping down the sides of the bowl as required.

 Tip the mixture onto your bench and knead in the potato starch until it is smooth and elastic.

 Double wrap in food grade plastic and leave it to rest for 12 hours before using.

 After resting, if you are not going to use it immediately, divide it into smaller pieces, double wrap them in plastic wrap, place in freezer bag or box and store in the freezer.

 To use the paste, leave until it reaches room temperature then knead well before use.

 ** If you can’t get potato starch you can replace it with arrowroot powder or tapioca starch

 If you are wiring your gum paste flowers, then you must make sure that you make a hook at the end of the wire before you attach it to the center of the flower.
 Don’t just slide it into the center and hope for the best; you must make sure it is anchored securely into the paste.
 That way there will be little chance of it coming out if the flowers are in a humid atmosphere.